 - Injuries caused by crushing and blunt instruments

 Even kids who aren’t sporty or energetic can get injured anytime, anywhere.
-While cuts, scrapes, and burns are common childhood injuries, accidents such as poisoning and eye injuries are more worrying.
+While cuts, scrapes, and burns are common childhood injuries, accidents like poisoning and eye injuries are more worrying.

-What to consider when selecting kids’ health insurance
+What to consider when selecting health insurance for children

 The type of coverage your child needs depends on your situation.
-When it comes to choosing a policy, it’s important to understand the benefits and exclusions.
-For example, some policies depend on your child’s ages and whether you plan on having more.
+When it comes to choosing a policy, it’s essential to understand the benefits and exclusions.
+For example, some policies depend on your child’s age and whether you plan on having more.
 Here are some more considerations to think about when selecting health insurance for kids.

-While vaccinations are crucial for young and newborn children, older children also require extended vaccination schedules and booster shots.
+While vaccinations are crucial for young and newborn children, older children require extended vaccination schedules and booster shots.
 Vaccinations are often included in outpatient benefits, depending on the health insurance plan you choose.
-In Singapore, vaccination costs can vary dramatically.
-Be sure to check the annual limit coverage when choosing the best plan for your needs.
+Be sure to check the annual limit coverage when selecting the best plan for your needs.

-Parental accommodation is another benefit that parents with young children should be aware of.
-This benefit covers the cost of a spare bed so you can care for your child during their stay in hospital.
+Parental accommodation is another benefit that parents with young children should be aware of in Singapore.
+This benefit covers the cost of a spare bed so you can care for your child during their stay in the hospital.
 International health policies tend to provide parental accommodation as part of inpatient benefits.